stela2502/Singularity_Tutorial/docs/index.md

 ```
 Paste the copied text with the middle mouse button and save & close vi session with ``:x``.

 Using the Jupyter lab interface you can also create a new file in the folder using the large plus sign benethe the create folder icon.
-You can the select Other -> Text file IN the main window and copy the text into the new file; save it as "Singularity_Workshop.def".
+You can then select Other -> Text file in the main window and copy the text into the new file; save it as "Singularity_Workshop.def".

-3. Build a Apptainer sandbox
+### Build a Apptainer sandbox

 To build that sandbox for manual modification we can run this command:
 ```bash